mercurie-ai/mercurie-emr-integration/README.md

 Once the server is running, your console will display:
 - A secret API Key: This key must be sent in the Authorization header of every request for authentication.
-- A list of available Endpoints: These are the URLs you will configure in the Mercurie platform settings to connect to this server.
+- A list of available Endpoints: You will need to configure the 'Get All Endpoints' URL in the Mercurie platform settings to connect to this server.

 ```
 🩺 Test Server is running on http://localhost:3001